-Construction underway in Rome
+Under construction in Rome

 Direct links to Fiumicino and Ciampino airports as well as to Rome Termini and Rome Tiburtina stations

-Secure location in terms of hydro-geological risks
+Secure location in terms of earthquakes and hydro-geological risks

-The geographical distribution of the Aruba network of Data Centers guarantees geographical disaster recovery solutions from the North to the South of the peninsula.
+The geographical distribution of the Aruba network of data centers guarantees geographical disaster recovery solutions from the North to the South of the peninsula.

 Find out more about the Hyper Cloud Data Center (IT4) in Rome or ask for some technical advice to plan the best business continuity or disaster recovery solution suited to you and your requirements.